Dole plc: 19001969: Expansion and acquisition

-In 1899, industrialist James Dole moved to Hawaii and two years later formed the Hawaiian Pineapple Company (HPC).
+In 1899, industrialist James Dole moved to Hawaii.
+James was the cousin of Sanford B. Dole, who had helped overthrow the Kingdom of Hawaii in 1893, and became the governor of Hawaii in 1898.
+Two years after James Dole's arrival, he formed the Hawaiian Pineapple Company (HPC).
 The HPC delivered its first shipment of canned pineapple in 1903.
 Early products of the Hawaiian Pineapple Company were not marketed under a particular brand name, often assuming the names of the distributors.
-In the early 20th century, pineapple was still relatively unknown, and James Dole and other growers mounted an awareness campaign in magazines in what the company now refers to as one of the first nationwide advertising campaigns in the United States.
-In 1927, the HPC began stamping its cans with the Dole brand name, with numbers to indicate the grade.
-These stamps ensured the Dole name would still be visible even if the label was changed by a distributor.
+In the early 20th century, pineapple was still relatively unknown, and James Dole and other growers mounted a marketing campaign in magazines in what the company now refers to as one of the first nationwide advertising campaigns in the United States.

 The company made technological advances in the early decades of the 20th century in processing the fruit—most notably the Ginaca Machine, created in 1911—that made canning pineapple commercially viable.
-In 1922, Dole purchased the Hawaiian island Lanai and turned it into the largest pineapple plantation in the world.
+In 1922, Dole purchased the Hawaiian island of Lanai and turned it into the largest pineapple plantation in the world.
 The same year, Castle & Cooke acquired 33% of the company via lease agreement.
-In 1927, the HPC began stamping its cans with the "Dole" brand.
+In 1927, the HPC began stamping its cans with the Dole brand name, with numbers to indicate the grade.
+These stamps ensured the Dole name would still be visible even if the label was changed by a distributor.
 By the end of the 1920s, the company grew more than 75% of all pineapples in the world.
 However, the Hawaiian Pineapple Company struggled to stay financially sound during the Great Depression and Castle & Cooke took control of it in 1932.
 The HPC was renamed the "Dole Company" and became a subsidiary of Castle & Cooke in 1961.
 Two years later, the company began expanding its fruit growing operations into southeast Asia, opening plantations and canneries in the Philippines and Thailand.